Enjoying Spring in Japan: Where to Go, What to Pack (& How to Avoid Crowds) | The Invisible Tourist x Lisa in Japan

 Okay, so far we’ve covered where to see different types of ume, sakura and yaezakura blossoms during spring in Japan.
 But we’re not quite done yet!

-Mid-April to mid-May brings its own kind of colourful beauty in the form of blue, purple and deep red hues in different locations throughout Japan.
+If you prefer not to obsess over the fickle annual cherry blossom forecast, mid-April to mid-May brings its own kind of colourful beauty in the form of blue, purple and deep red hues in different locations throughout Japan.
 Imagine magical wisteria tunnels in gradients of purple and white, a blue flower carpet blending into the sky above and meticulously-pruned red flower bushes dotted throughout temple grounds.

 Keep in mind some locations charge different entry fees depending on the intensity of the flowers’ bloom for that day.
 For instance, at Kawachi Fujien I mention below, it’s not possible to buy tickets at the entrance as they need to be booked in advance to secure your place in a queue, before you’re charged the varying fee on entry.
 This entry cost will be cheaper on days where the flowers aren’t at full bloom.